-You Donate A Buck, We Donate A Book To A Child Living In Poverty
+You Donate A Dollar, We Donate A Book To A Child Living In Poverty

-Our goal at the Roads to Reading Initiative is to make sure that children living in low income households have access to quality reading materials at home.
-To achieve this goal the Roads to Reading Initiative needs to raise $30,000 dollars so that we can put three new age appropriate books directly into the hands of 23,000 children living in low income households in America.
+Our shared goal at the Roads to Reading Literacy Initiative (RTRLI) is to make sure that children living in low income households have access to quality reading materials.
+To achieve this goal the Roads to Reading Literacy Initiative wants to raise $30,000 dollars so that we can put three new age appropriate books directly into the hands of 23,000 children living in low income households in America.
 Will you help us with a donation so that we can reach our goal?

 Did you know that there is a direct correlation between leisure reading and a child’s academic achievements in school and throughout life?
 Here is what the National Assessment of Educational Progress (NAEP) has to say about “Reading for Fun”.